 - Miguel de Campos Ayres, ‘Thinking with a Medieval Picture Book’, CHASE funded, supervised with Prof. John Lowden

 - Maggie Crosland, ‘Considering Utility and Adaptation in the Grandes Heures of Philip the Bold’, supervised with Prof. Susie Nash

 - Teresa Lane, ‘Representations of the Trinity in English Art 1000-1150’, CHASE funded, supervised with Prof. John Lowden

 - Oliver Mitchell, ‘The Wheel of Fortune in Medieval Visual Culture, 1100-1500’, CHASE funded, supervised with Prof. John Lowden

-- Naomi Speakman, ‘Gothic Ivory Carvings of the British Museum: Interpretations, Forgeries and Collectors’, AHRC funded (CDA scheme), supervised with Prof. John Lowden and Dr Dora Thornton (British Museum)
+- Naomi Speakman, ‘Gothic Ivory Carvings of the British Museum: Interpretations, Forgeries and Collectors’, AHRC funded (CDA scheme), supervised with Prof. John Lowden and Dr Dora Thornton (The Courtauld Institute of Art, 2019)

 - Medieval Art, with a focus on northern Europe, c.
 1100-1500

 - The interplay between myth and material culture